Book cover

 }

-In this code, Person has a private attribute phone of type Phone, which could be null; thereby, we comply with the 0..1 end of the bidirectional association.
-Furthermore, Phone has a private array, named owner, that references Person objects; thus, we also comply with the * end of the same association.
+In this code, Person has a private attribute phone of type Phone, which could be null; thereby, this comply with the 0..1 end of the bidirectional association.
+Furthermore, Phone has a private array, named owner, that references Person objects; thus, this complies with the * end of the same association.

 In the last class diagram, we omitted all visibility symbols, both public (+) and private (-).
-This was done on purpose to emphasize that we are using UML for creating sketches.
+This omission was intentional to emphasize that we are using UML for creating sketches.
 Therefore, the diagrams do not need to be syntactically perfect.
 Minor mistakes or omissions are tolerated, especially when they do not affect the purpose of the diagram.

-In-Depth: UML—depending on the version in use–admits different notations for associations.
-For example, sometimes, one provides a name for the association, which is shown along the arrow that connects the two classes.
-Other times, in the case of bidirectional associations, the two arrows are omitted since UML standardization defines the following: an association in which neither end is marked with a navigability arrow is navigable in both directions.
-However, these alternative notations tend to be confusing or even ambiguous.
-For instance, Gonzalo Génova and two researchers from the University of Madrid, Spain, made the following observation about bidirectional associations without arrows: Unfortunately, this leads to an ambiguity in the graphical notation, because we cannot distinguish between bidirectional associations and associations with unspecified navigability.
+In-Depth: UML—depending on the version in use—admits different notations for associations.
+For example, sometimes, an association name is provided, which is shown along the arrow that connects the two classes.
+In other cases, for bidirectional associations, the two arrows are omitted since UML standardization states: an association in which neither end is marked with a navigability arrow is navigable in both directions.
+However, these alternative notations can be confusing or even ambiguous.
+For instance, Gonzalo Génova and two researchers from the University of Madrid observed the following about bidirectional associations without arrows: Unfortunately, this leads to an ambiguity in the graphical notation, because we cannot distinguish between bidirectional associations and associations with unspecified navigability.
 Or, worse, unspecified associations are assumed to be bidirectional without further analysis (link, Section 3, fourth paragraph).
-There are two other concepts frequently mentioned when we study associations in UML: composition and aggregation.
-In a composition, the destination class cannot exist independently from the source class.
-On the other hand, when the two classes have independent life cycles, we have an aggregation.
-In practice, these concepts also generate confusion, and that’s why we did not explore them in this chapter.
-The same opinion is shared by other authors.
+Two other concepts frequently discussed in the context of UML associations are composition and aggregation.
+In a composition, the destination class cannot exist independently of the source class.
+Conversely, when the two classes have independent life times, we have an aggregation.
+In practice, these concepts often generate confusion, which is why we have not explored them in this chapter.
+This view is shared by other authors.
 For example, Fowler states that aggregation is strictly meaningless; so, I recommend that you ignore this concept in your diagrams (link, page 68).

 4.3.2 Inheritance

 In class diagrams, inheritance is represented using arrows with an unfilled end.
 These arrows connect subclasses to their base class.
 In the following diagram, for example, Student and Teacher are subclasses of Person.
-As usual in object-oriented programming, subclasses inherit all the attributes and methods from the base class but can also add new ones.
-For example, Student has a course attribute and Teacher has degree.
+As is typical in object-oriented programming, subclasses inherit all the attributes and methods from the base class, while also being able to add new ones.
+For example, Student has a course attribute and Teacher has a degree.

 4.3.3 Dependencies

-There is a dependency from class A to class B, represented by a dashed line from A to B, when class A uses class B, but this use is not through an association (i.e., A does not have an attribute of type B) or inheritance (i.e., A is not a subclass of B).
-Dependencies occur, for example, when a method in A has a parameter or local variable of type B or when a method in A throws an exception of type B. A dependency is a weaker form of a relationship between classes than associations and inheritance.
+A dependency exists from class A to class B, represented by a dashed line from A to B, when class A uses class B, but this use is not through an association (i.e., A does not have an attribute of type B) or inheritance (i.e., A is not a subclass of B).
+Dependencies occur, for example, when a method in A has a parameter or local variable of type B or when a method in A throws an exception of type B. A dependency is a weaker form of relationship between classes than associations and inheritance.

 To illustrate the use of dependencies, consider the following code: